angarsky/diveintopython/learn/variables_and_types/string-operations.md

 ## String to Hex

 You can convert a string to its hexadecimal representation in Python using the `encode()` method and the `'hex'` encoding.
-Here's an example:
+Let's see how to encode with an example:

 ```python
 string = "Hello, world!"